MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-sharepoint-online-data-deletion.md

 description: "An explanation of data deletion in SharePoint Online."
 ---

-# SharePoint Online Data Deletion in Office 365
+# SharePoint Online Data Deletion in Microsoft 365

 SharePoint Online stores objects as abstracted code within application databases.
 When a user uploads a file to SharePoint Online, that file is disassembled and translated into application code and stored in multiple tables across multiple databases.
 In SharePoint Online, all content that a customer uploads is broken into chunks, encrypted (potentially with multiple AES 256-bit keys), and distributed across the datacenter.
 For specific details about the chunking and encryption process, see [Encryption in the Microsoft Cloud](https://docs.microsoft.com/microsoft-365/compliance/office-365-encryption-in-the-microsoft-cloud-overview).